Thanks for taking the time out to visit my blog, I really appreciate it.

 I’m Ash Williams, a 25 year old (yikes) book blogger from South Wales.

-I’m a mother to two cats, Luna – a two year old, black and white domestic shorthair who I adopted and Bilbo, a one year old crazy Russian Blue.
+I’m a Ravenclaw (although some of my friends would argue I have a lot of Hufflepuff traits too).
+I’m a mother to two cats, Luna – an adopted two year old, black and white domestic shorthair and Bilbo, a one year old crazy Russian Blue.
 I also have a 19 year old fluffy ginger cat called Maddie that lives with my grandparents and a Russian Dwarf hamster called Yekaterina Petrovna Zamolodchikova (Katya for short) – named after the drag queen of course!

 Why did you create your book blog?

-It took me just over a year to get back into reading, and in all honesty, my book blog sparked my love for reading again.
+It took me just over a year to get back into reading, and in all honesty, my book blog sparked my love for books again, this is why I decided to name my blog For The Love of Books Blog.
 Surrounding myself in a community full of fellow book lovers was just what I needed and I discovered so many books I wanted to read.

 What bookish content do you post?

 I post a mixture of book reviews, hauls, events, meet ups, conventions, tag posts, blogging and reading tips, books I’ve loved and read, blog tours, TBR lists, yearly goals and everything in between.
 I’m currently looking to write more organic posts, rather than sticking to a more rigid structure like I used to.

 If you have an fun or interesting ideas you think I should talk about, definitely let me know!